 Patricia Thomas was appointed Director of Intercollegiate Athletics at the University of the District of Columbia in December of 2008, becoming the first female African American Athletic Director in the university’s history.
 According to a recent report from the National Collegiate Athletic Association (NCAA), less than nine percent of Athletic Directors at all member institutions are African American, and less than two percent are female African Americans.

-As Athletic Director, Thomas oversees all operations in the Athletic Department for the Firebirds, specifically the university's 10 Division II teams which include: men's and women's basketball, men’s soccer, men’s and women’s tennis, women’s indoor and outdoor track and field, men’s and women’s cross country, and women’s volleyball.
+As Athletic Director, Thomas oversees all operations in the Athletic Department for the Firebirds, specifically the university's 10 Division II teams which include: men's and women's basketball, men’s soccer, men’s and women’s tennis, women’s indoor and outdoor track and field, women’s cross country, and men's and women's lacrosse.
 In July of 2011, Thomas guided the Firebirds into the East Coast Conference (ECC), the first ever conference affiliation for the University of the District of Columbia.

 Thomas came to the University of the District of Columbia with over 30 years of experience in NCAA athletics.
 Prior to accepting the post at the University of the District of Columbia, Thomas served as the Senior Associate Athletic Director at Georgetown University and as a member of the NCAA Division I Management Council.
 At Georgetown, Thomas was responsible for providing direct support to student-athletes and served as the sport administrator for over fifteen sports programs during her tenure.